Toymaker to Expand Plastic Army Women Line

 Owner Jeff Imel says a request from a female Navy officer and a little girl pushed him to do something that sounded great but didn't make much business sense at the time: create little green army women.

-But it turns out it’s something toy lovers have been wanting for a long time.
+It turns out, it's something toy lovers have been wanting for a long time.

-“Just this morning, I got an email from a woman who is 67 years old.
-She said she wanted a set of women soldiers when she was little and this is just a six-decade-late Christmas wish fulfillment for her.
-And I got a lot of messages like that,” Imel said.
+"Just this morning, I got an email from a woman who is 67 years old.
+She said she wanted a set of women soldiers when she was little, and this is just a six-decade-late Christmas wish fulfillment for her.
+And I got a lot of messages like that," Imel said.

 He started with just one figurine and then launched a Kickstarter crowd-funding campaign hoping to expand the line.
 The campaign more than quadrupled its goal, and now Imel plans to make 12 figurines showing women in combat.